 When you check your US Visa Stamping Status online, there are some cases, where the online status on the CEAC website shows as “Refused“, even though the consular officer said after the interview that it was approved.
 You may also see the same status after you dropped off documents for US Visa Dropbox stamping or you received form 221g Administrative Processing issued by the consular officer saying that they need to do some administrative processing and kept the passport.

 In the past, it used to show “Administrative processing”, but it now shows as “refused” from March 3rd, 2020 onwards for most of the cases.
 This online status of “Refused” can cause a lot of panic among many in 221g administrative processing, dropbox stamping, or general visa stamping applicants.
 This article covers the issue with the status “Refused”, why it shows like that, and updates with user inputs & experiences.

 How to Check US Visa Status on CEAC

 Let’s first look at the common situation with 221g, where you would see “Refused” Status.
-We will review Dropbox and general visa interview later.
+We will review Dropbox and the general visa interview later.

 Previous US Visa Status for 221g on CEAC Website

-In general, when you are issued a 221g for administrative processing, you used to see the status of “Administrative processing” on the US Dept CEAC Website and the text under it used to read like below.
+In general, when you are issued a form 221g for administrative processing, you used to see the status of “Administrative processing” on the US Dept CEAC Website and the text under it used to read like below.

 “Your visa case is currently undergoing necessary administrative processing.
 This processing can take several weeks.
 Please follow any instructions provided by the Consular officer at the time of your interview.
 If further information is needed, you will be contacted.
 If your visa application is approved, it will be processed and mailed/available within two business days.
 For more information, please visit US Consulate General <City name>”